fragosti/blog/src/posts/how-this-blog-is-made.md

 ## A Look into Eleventy

 Eleventy was a pleasure to work with.
-I know there are other great solutions out there ([Hugo](https://gohugo.io/) and [NextJS](https://nextjs.org/) come to mind), but I really didn't contract framework envy at all during this process.
+I know there are other great solutions out there ([Hugo](https://gohugo.io/) and [NextJS](https://nextjs.org/) come to mind), but I really didn't have many complaints while building this blog.
 To learn more about the basics, I recommend the [tutorials](https://www.11ty.dev/docs/tutorials/) or [A Brief Tour of the Eleventy Static Site Generator](https://www.digitalocean.com/community/tutorials/js-eleventy) by Digital Ocean.

 > 11ty is easy to use, doesn’t get in your way and spits out exactly what you put in, so there’s no surprise or hidden code bloat.
 At its most basic, 11ty just compiles files it finds from your working directory into static HTML files.
 Plus, since it’s written in JavaScript, you gain access to the whole of npm in terms of packages you can use in your project.

-As a sample, here is how you implement a [collection](https://www.11ty.dev/docs/collections/) of posts in Eleventy
+As a sample, this is basically how you would implement a page showing your [collection](https://www.11ty.dev/docs/collections/) of posts in Eleventy.

+First you would create a `my-first-post.md` file.

 ```
 ---